FloriakSon/fvtt-tile-zoom-fader/README.md

 - **Inverted :** Switches between fading in or out.
 Unchecked fades out as you zoom in, checked fades out as you zoom out.

-**Zoom Values :** Sets the start and end of the fade, with 0 being the minimum zoom and 1 being the maximum.
+**Zoom Values :** Sets the start and end of the fade, between 0 and 1.

+# Additionnal info

+Special thanks to all the kind people who helped me on Discord, ChaosOS, mxzf, Mana, unsoluble, and the ones I'm probably forgetting !